kallaway/100-days-of-code/r1-log.md

 #MachineLearning model still training.
 Next task is a full stack web project that I started previously.
 Backend written in #django, db is postgres.
 Time to update it and add functionality on #Frontend with #javascript.
 Seems to be a great learning.

+### R1D32
+Still try to train the #machineLearning model.
+Concentrated on the #FullStack app, this is a ticketing system.
+CRUD with some styling and #Django.